AmoghArakere/mortage_calculator/README.md

 # Mortgage Repayments Calculator

-This is a simple Mortgage Repayments Calculator built using HTML, CSS, and JavaScript.
-It helps users calculate their monthly mortgage repayments, total repayments, and total interest over the life of the loan based on the input parameters: home value, deposit, interest rate, and loan term.
+This is a simple streamlit Mortgage Repayments Calculator which helps users calculate their monthly mortgage repayments, total repayments, and total interest over the life of the loan based on the input parameters: home value, deposit, interest rate, and loan term.

 ## Features